 Of course, it’s one thing knowing how to choose an effective performance management system, but what does ‘effective’ performance management and enablement really look like?

 At OpenBlend, we’ve developed a coaching-led performance platform that promotes regular conversation and collaboration to connect the business with the employee.
 OpenBlend is a new breed of performance management and enablement tech that empowers employees and managers to have honest discussion and make effective performance management ingrained in the day to day.
 With agile goal-setting, real-time recognition, and employee motivators and wellbeing metrics that support continual improvement.
 Effective performance management equals happy, healthy, and productive employees, and better business results.

 What’s more, OpenBlend can be built around your business.
-If you’re in the early stages of exploring performance management and enablement software it might be better to focus on nailing the performance management side first.
+If you’re in the early stages of exploring performance management software it might be better to focus on nailing the performance management side first.
 This includes making sure that the structure is in place to make effective objective setting, employee evaluations and performance reviews a regular occurrence.
 Once you’ve mastered the basics of performance management you can then start to engage with performance enablement.
 OpenBlend features such as Blend drivers, Continuous Feedback, Wellbeing, and Coaching functionality make the performance enablement process seamless and intuitive.

 To find out more about how OpenBlend’s people-centric performance management and enablement tool can maximise productivity in your business, watch our video explainer here, drop us an email firstname.lastname@example.org, call 01628 613040 or book a demo with us today.